Eliza Myrie

-eliza myrie (born 1981) is a visual artist who lives and works in Chicago, Illinois.
+Eliza Myrie (stylized in all lowercase; born 1981) is a visual artist who lives and works in Chicago, Illinois.
 Myrie works in a variety of media, including sculpture, participatory installation art, public art, and printmaking.

 Early life and education

 myrie's father is a stonemason.
 Myrie received her MFA from Northwestern University and her BA from Williams College.
 Myrie was a participant at The Skowhegan School in 2010 and The Whitney Independent Study Program 2019-2020.

 Art career

 myrie co-founded the Black Artists Retreat (2013–2016) with Theaster Gates, underwritten by the Rebuild Foundation, that gathered an intergenerational group of black visual artists outside of traditional art institutions.
 In winter 2016, Myrie was awarded a MacDowell fellowship.
 In 2017/2018, Myrie held the Equal Justice Residency/Fellowship at the Santa Fe Art Institute.
 Myrie is the Wiki Project Manager at Black Lunch Table.

 Teaching

 myrie has taught at the School of the Art Institute of Chicago and Williams College.